ssaahhaajj/AgroAI-Google-AI/README.md

 # Code-Sample
 This is a Sample code of one of my  Python project.

-## AgroAI

-Project to build an unbiased platform for farmers to predict quality and price of the crops.
+This is a project to build an unbiased platform for farmers to predict quality and price of the crops.

 ## Problem